benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/process/merge_request.md

 ### Using Gerrit UI

-Select the "More" button in the Gerrit UI, then choose "Cherry Pick".
+Select the "..." button in the Gerrit UI, then choose "Cherry Pick".
 When prompted for a branch, enter *refs/branch-heads/####*, where #### corresponds to the release branch you are merging to (available on [Chromium Dash](https://chromiumdash.appspot.com/branches)).